Rally Your Group, Do Your Own Cleanup!

 And Remember, Safety First!

-To protect your health and slow the spread of the coronavirus, we recommend that you comply with the following cleanup guidelines:
+We recommend that you comply with the following cleanup guidelines:

-- Wear gloves and a face mask (think reusable).
+- Wear gloves (think reusable).

 - When done, wash your hands or use hand sanitizer.